overbit/presentations/Teamcity & OctopusDeploy feature streams.md

   - save
 - Parameters:
   - Change `Branch-Name` to `%teamcity.build.branch%`
-- Build Step: Command Line
+- Build Step: Command Line [ ONLY FOR .NET BUILD STEPS ]
-  - inside the build step update the command parameter to `buildOnly -buildNumber %Build-Number-dotNetAssemblyVersion%`
+  - inside the build step update the command parameter to `-buildNumber %Build-Number-dotNetAssemblyVersion%`
 - Repeat for each build steps in the project if there are more than 1

 ### *Build Configurations* - Create OctopusRelease